awesto/django-shop/docs/tutorial/quickstart.rst

 	$ export DJANGO_SHOP_TUTORIAL=commodity
 	$ docker-compose up --build -d

 This will take a few minutes, so have a coffee.
-If everything is build, check if all containers are up and running:
+If everything has been built, check if all containers are up and running:

 .. code-block:: bash